fagan2888/regrivermod/README.rst

 Econlearn
 ---------

 ``Econlearn`` is a machine learning toolkit for economist's.
-Its main purposes is to implement the batch reinforcement learning algorithm: fitted $Q$-$V$ iteration, using tile coding for function approximation. ``econlearn`` contains a range of fast machine learning algorithms suitable for low (i.e., <10) dimensions.
+Its main purposes is to implement the batch reinforcement learning algorithm: fitted Q-V iteration, using tile coding for function approximation. ``econlearn`` contains a range of fast machine learning algorithms suitable for low (i.e., <10) dimensions.

 ``econlearn`` contains the following files: